Black electrician finds nooses allegedly hung by white co-workers on Long Island

 Making matters worse, Taylor said he was admonished by the owner of the company for calling police instead of bringing the matter to him first.

-"This noose was a threat of lynching aimed at me for daring to speak up and refusing to be disrespected," he said.
-"I should not have to worry about my safety, but now I do.
-I should not have to lose sleep, but now I do."
+"I couldn't believe he didn't show any compassion, didn't say sorry or have my back," Taylor said.
+"He made it seem like I was wrong for calling the police and asking for help."

+So far, Cooper Power & Lighting Corp. has not responded to a request for comment.

-Anyone with information on the incident can call anonymously to Crime Stoppers at 1-800-220-TIPS.
+Police are urging anyone with information on the incident to anonymously call Crime Stoppers at 1-800-220-TIPS.

 ALSO READ | Lawsuit seeks monetary damages after Asian American NYPD detective taunted